openshift/enhancements/enhancements/insights/conditional-data-gathering.md

 Also in the regular workflow, changing the config involves going through the repo's CI (JSON schema validator) and probably a simple review process.

+Not really a risk, but in case the service is not available or provides invalid config for the operator, we would just have less data in the archives (everything except conditional gatherer's data), an error would be written to the logs and to the metadata which would allow us to know that something is broken and we need to bring the service back.

 ## Design Details

 Empty